-The Governing Body Skills Audit
+The Governing Board Skills Audit

 Strong governance is essential for good schools.
 Yet we know that in many schools, governing bodies are not effective or confident enough.
 The key role of governing bodies is to support and challenge headteachers in order to ensure pupils receive the best